kazmura11/angular-boot/ReadMe.md

 * Angular Component
 * Angular FormsModule : for two way binding
 * Angular RouteModule : for routing with in application
-* Angular HttpModule : for communication with backend HTTP service
+* Angular HttpClientModule : for communication with backend HTTP service
 * Angular Service : How to create service for backend communication and dependency Injection of such services

 ## Tools